-- Masks are required when not eating or drinking
+- Masks are strongly recommended when not eating or drinking

 - No food or drink sharing

-- Gatherings must happen in designated areas only and must be denoted via sign-up sheets
+- Gatherings must happen in designated areas only and using the QR codes

-- All people attending a gathering must be denoted on the official form and must also scan into the space via QR code
+- All people attending a gathering must scan into the courtyard via QR code

 Emergency Response and Dean On-Call Protocol

 On-call services from DSA and Campus Safety will still be available to students living on campus.
 In the event of an emergency, students can immediately contact the proctor on-call at 909.717.7183 or Campus Safety at 909.607.2000.
 In the case of an illness not requiring immediate emergency care, Student Health Services can be contacted at 909.621.8222.

 When possible, on-call responses may occur virtually via Zoom, phone call, text message, or email.
 If an in-person response is needed, the on-call staff and student(s) requiring assistance will wear personal protective equipment (PPE) at all times.
 Students will be connected with Student Health Services (SHS), Monsour Counseling and Psychological Services (MCAPS), and/or telehealth services.
 See “Health and Wellness” below for more details on how these resources will operate.

 HMC staff (including proctors and on-call staff) are not permitted to transport students for medical care and will not accompany students to the hospital.
 If an incident is life-threatening, or otherwise dangerous, and if hospitalization is necessary, students will be transported via ambulance and the student’s emergency contact will be notified.